Azure/arc_jumpstart_drops/script_automation/aks_kaito/_index.md

 * An Azure subscription with access to Azure Kubernetes Service (AKS) and Azure Arc.
 * Available NCSv12 or other GPU quota in your Azure subscription OR bring your own Kubernetes cluster with GPU.
-* Access to the code by cloning [the repo](https://github.com/dkirby-ms/jsdrop_kaito) to a local dev folder.
+* Access to the code by cloning [the Jumpstart Drops repo](https://github.com/Azure/arc_jumpstart_drops) to a local dev folder.
 * Azure CLI installed and logged into the Azure subscription you will use.

 ## Step-by-Step Guide